Historically Informed Performance

 Society for Historically Informed Performance

 When using modern timpani, “just too much sound” is often the critique of music directors to the timpanist when performing music with a HIP interpretation.
 Unlike modern string, wind and brass instruments, modern timpani are not able to manipulate their sound envelope quite as readily.
-In fact, modern timpani with modern heads are built to have a long sustaining sound with each strike, so creating sounds with a short envelope is quite impossible when fast articulated rhythms are written.
+In fact, modern timpani with modern (thinner) heads are built to have a long sustaining sound with each strike, so creating sounds with a short envelope is quite impossible when fast articulated rhythms are written.

-Clearly, modified original instruments or accurate replicas are best, but when authentic period timpani are not available for your performance, below are three possible options to consider when using modern equipment.
+Clearly, modified original instruments or accurate replicas are best, but when authentic period timpani are not available for your performance, below are three possible options to consider when using modern equipment to emulate a HIP sound.
 The author has used these methods at different points in his career to modify/alter his sound when HIP or period practice is requested.
 Each creates a different color, resonance, sonority, and sound envelope.
 Much of the outcome will depend on the acoustics of the venue, the instruments, the heads, the sticks, the playing technique used, the size and forces of the ensemble, as well as the conductor’s approach.
 Be flexible, open-minded, and don’t forget to experiment with new ideas as you develop you own personal approach to developing a HIP sound.
 There is no prescriptive solution, only creativity, imagination, experimentation, and artistry.

-Timpani (including the heads) have gone through an evolutionary process, as have all musical instruments, so it is impractical to try and define a period sound that fits all 16th through 19th century stylistic periods.
+As mentioned earlier, it must be stressed that timpani (including the heads) have gone through an evolutionary process, as have all musical instruments, so it is impractical to try and define a period sound that fits all 16th through 19th century stylistic periods.
 Since the actual performance sound of early timpani is open to speculation, even modern replicas are only an approximation and may not be appropriate for all situations if you are truly wanting to create a specific or regional period sound.
 The term Baroque timpani is often misused today when describing modern replicas that have T-handles, let alone a chain or belt driven tuning system equipped with modern natural skin heads.

 With that in mind, how does one begin to approach HIP?
 Do you need drums that employ Schalltrichter?
 What size of Schalltrichter is appropriate?
 What type of heads are appropriate?
 What sticks should one use?
 Where does one draw the line with HIP?
 Wherever one feels comfortable, both financially and musically; period instruments (including true replicas) are very expensive so finding alternative solutions is usually the name of the game.
 It is all about the interpretation, the sound(s), and the effect a timpanist (or in some cases, the conductor) want to create.
 First and foremost, the player needs to have a clear mental/aural concept of the sound that they want to create; then adjust the instruments, sticks, technique, and their interpretation to fit the acoustics of the environment and the stylistic approach of the conductor in order to realize that sound.
 One may be able to simply pull a set of ornate wooden sticks out of their bag, and the conductor will be satisfied with your HIP interpretation, but the true artist digs deeper.